davristiadi/llm-prompts/README.md

-# llm-system-prompts
+# llm-prompts
-My private meta-prompted system prompts to enhance interactions.
+My collection of prompts to enhance LLM interactions, including system prompts and other types.